Since the start of the Climate Compliance Conference, significant focus has been placed on education.

 - What are the solutions to deal with this problem?

 Lessons in public schools: Hundreds of lessons have been given across the islands in pre-schools, primary schools, secondary schools, colleges, technical schools, correctional facilities, Rotary & Lions Clubs, churches, business groups, youth groups, community groups and to farmers.
-A selection of lessons on Global Warming, Climate Change, Organic Farming and GMO Awareness were held in 2015 by various community activists, outreach officers along with participants and teachers from RVA
+A selection of lessons on Global Warming, Climate Change, Organic Farming and GMO Awareness were held by various community activists, outreach officers along with participants and teachers from RVA.

 RVA School visitation program